 - Fast breathing

-If you or one of your loved ones has experienced an injury this summer, don’t hesitate to give Santiam Hospital a call or visit our Emergency Room.
+If you or one of your loved ones has experienced an injury this summer, don’t hesitate to give Santiam Hospital & Clinics a call or visit our Emergency Department.
 Summer should be an enjoyable and active time in your life, don’t let injury or illness slow you down!